christophetd/docker-python-sandbox/README.md

 - I/O limitations
 - Disk usage limitations
+- Network limitations

 However, I do believe that the risk is lowered by the fact that the code executed can only run for a finite amount of time (typically a few seconds), after which all the resources it has used are freed (including RAM, disk space, processes, opened files).

+#### 3) Some necessary protections are outside the scope of this library

+This may include (but depends on your use case):

+- limiting the network access / network usage.
+This should be implemented on the server level using a firewall, or disabling the outgoing network for all docker containers (search the web for that)

+- a AppArmor / SELinux profile for better resource limitations